autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 **Rationale**: Handling multiple localization modalities is use-case specific.
 This document only outlines the basic behavior of updating the appropriate coordinate frames

+**Rationale**: An update of the odometry frame is necessary to ensure the transforms are bounded in magnitude and to minimize errors in floating point arithmetic.
+Inverse updates of the historical transforms are needed to ensure global consistency of the coordinate frames.
+Updates may be of different forms to accommodate a communication-computation trade-off.

 ### Absolute Localizer